Did you know that you can bring English Literature to life for your students either by going abroad or staying in the UK?

 For example, if your students are studying WW1 poetry, the opportunity to learn more about life on the Western Front for the soldiers will help deepen their understanding of the poems.

-They can visit the trenches and learn more about the terrible conditions that soldiers had to put up with while also being under constant threat of attack.
+They can visit the trenches and discover the terrible living conditions that soldiers put up with, while also being under constant threat of attack.

-For example, your students will see beyond the words of their study pieces to the sentiment behind them with visits to places like the Essex Farm Dressing Station in Ypres, where John McCrae wrote In Flanders Fields after the death of his friend, Lieutenant Alexis Helmer.
+They’ll see beyond the words of their study pieces to the sentiment behind them with visits to places like the Essex Farm Dressing Station in Ypres.
+This is where John McCrae wrote In Flanders Fields after the death of his friend, Lieutenant Alexis Helmer – a poem which has become synonymous with the sacrifice of soldiers.

-An English literature school trip can bring the words that your students have been studying to life, whether that’s by showing them the context in which a piece was written, or by seeing it performed on stage in the West End.
+An English literature school trip can bring the words that your students have been studying to life, whether that’s by showing them the context in which a piece was written, or by seeing it performed on stage.

 Your trip could also provide your students with practical experiences of the text that they’re studying.
 They’ll have learnt more about the context in which the piece was written and they’ll have physically explored the text, helping to develop their responses to exam questions.